WanLinghao/coredump-detector/README.md

 The bakcend storage is an dependent filesystem storage to store core files.
 This storage could be either ceph filesystem storage, nfs storage or any other filesystem storage.
+For test purpose, you can also use local host[https://kubernetes.io/docs/concepts/storage/volumes/#hostpath] storage to store core files.

 ### Core file generation